 The hardest bit of this practice is that it was unannounced and hence ended up sparking a hot debate in almost every locale.
 Though Eliasson had one only goal in mind: He wanted to bring viewers unwittingly into a new relationship with the environment and the surrounding.

 As explained in the book Chromaphilia: The story of Color in Art by Stella Paul, the artist used color to draw viewers unconsciously into a new relationship with the surrounding.
-Eliasson notes that most of the individuals are entirely disconnected from their environments, especially those in the urban space.
+Eliasson notes that most individuals are entirely disconnected from their environments, especially those in the urban space.

 The role of the audience